|Strips of onion, pickled in vinegar, sugar, hot sauce and pickling spices, an excellent addition to sandwiches, burgers, beans and greens.|

 - 1/4 to 1/2 teaspoon of freshly ground black pepper, or to taste

 - 1/2 teaspoon of dill weed, optional

 Cook's Notes: If you prefer a sweeter pickle, eliminate the dill weed and increase sugar another 1/2 cup or more to taste.
+May also substitute red onion, however, be aware the taste is stronger than sweet onion and that the color will be more on the pink side.
 This recipe is not intended for canning, which requires a different process, but they will last several months when stored tightly covered in the refrigerator.